Markowian22/4_auto_email_reminder/README.md

 ## Setup
 To run the application, you need to have Python installed on your machine.
 You also need to install the required dependencies, which can be done by running `pip install -r requirements.txt`.

+## Before first run
+To run the project you must put your email config to .env file.
+See example.

 ## Usage
 To start the application, run `python main.py` from the command line.